isogramc/tour-of-islands/README.md

 You used *ngIf to conditionally include or exclude a block of HTML.
 You can toggle a CSS style class with a class binding.

+## ONSEN
-# testing mobile components for possible use in other projects
+mobile component implementation for possible use via [ANGULAR WEB](https://angular.io/resources)